 DORA Metrics

 The DevOps Research and Assessment (DORA) group conducted one of the most influential studies on the topic of developer productivity.
-Over the course of six years, they polled thousands of DevOps leaders and engineers to determine the four most important metrics for measuring team velocity and the stability of software development projects.
+Over the course of nine years, they polled thousands of DevOps leaders and engineers to determine the four most important metrics for measuring team velocity and the stability of software development projects.
 Those four metrics are:

 1. Deployment Frequency – Measures how often code deploys into production.
 And it’s typically reported in deployments per day or deployments per week.